Standard Arabic or Local Dialect – Which Should You Learn First?

-And I’m told that countries like Morocco do the same a lot with French.
+And I'm told that other countries, like Morocco, do the same a lot with French.

 At times I've asked them for what the Arabic equivalent is of a very English word they just dropped into an Arabic sentence, and they don't know!

 One of the biggest surprises is that Arabic script itself (which like any phonetic script, can be learned in an afternoon no hassle) is NOT used to represent Egyptian Arabic by many young people.

 Text messages, emails, and sometimes even informal speeches are written using the same letters we use in European languages.
 Here's a snippet from my friend's Facebook page, it was a congratulations message for his wedding: “Mbrooooooook ya 2maaaaaar anbs6lk ya 7lwee anshla shofk mbso6a wytmmlkon 3la 5er”.
 The numbers you see are used to express Arabic letters that don't have a clear English equivalent, but the shape of the number resembles an Arabic letter.

 The problem is that Arabic script, while perfect for Classical and Modern Standard Arabic, is seriously lacking to accurately describe Egyptian Arabic and other “dialects”.
 Vowel sounds change, and sometimes a word may be pronounced the classical way, and sometimes it's pronounced a more Egyptian way.
 You can show this much more efficiently in Latinized script.